RobbieTheWagner/ember-flatpickr/README.md

 *Note:* If you want the value to update when you select a date, and `onChange` fires, you have to use the `mut` helper.

-Whenever a new date is selected, `onChange` will set the value to the newly selected date.
-It will also fire the action `onChangeAction`, and pass the new `dateObject` to that action.This allows you to pass whatever action you may want in to happen on change.
+Whenever a new date is selected, the action `onChange` will be fired, and passed the new `dateObject` and `dateString` to that action.
+This allows you to pass whatever action you may want in to happen on change.

 ## Observers